Header background image

 • Don't let heavy bags slow you down!
 Make use of our airport's complimentary baggage carts, available for all travelers in the baggage claim area.

-• Are you a frequent flyer or traveling in business or first class?
-Check out where the airline lounges are located.
+• If you are flying in business or first class (or are a member), check out where the airline club lounges are located.

-• Once you have passed through security, you can use the interactive terminal map to find your gate, as well as the various restaurants and shops that are available on your route.
+• Once you have passed through security, you can use the airport map to find your gate, as well as the various restaurants and shops that are available on your route.